asugar13/Minerva/deliverables/product.md

 		 -Too much work and not enough free time with family

 Bio:
-	Bruce is a fifth year part time York engineering student.
+	Bruce is a fifth year part time UofT engineering student.
 At the same time Bruce also works as an unpaid intern at a start up tech company full time, providing techinical support towards to clients about defective company products.
 With such little time on his hands Bruce has trouble constructing a workable time-table without conflicts.
 Bruce spends almost all of his time at work or at school and doesnt have